narkode/nfr_sepsis/README.md

     sepsis.to_csv('sepsis.csv')

 after the 'sepsis' DataFrame has been created.
-Copy the file 'sepsis.csv' into the 'data' folder.
+Copy the file 'sepsis.csv' into the root directory of this repository.